Choose which MSC/MFCT brochure to download:

 Counseling couples and families can help them function better as a unit.
-Earning your Master's in Counseling will give you the knowledge you need — an enrollment advisor can help you get started.
+Earning your Master's in Counseling will give you the knowledge you need — an enrollment representative can help you get started.

 It's become a part of everyday life in recent years: external struggles such as job losses, economic turmoil, foreclosures, bankruptcies — and the resulting internal struggles such as depression, compromised health and interpersonal conflict.